CodeYourFuture/cyf-hotel-react/README.md

 19. Still in the `<Bookings />` component, implement the `search` method.
 It must use the `searchVal` variable (that you just passed from the `<Search />` component) to **filter** the search results.
 The filter function should return bookings where `firstName` or `surname` match `searchVal`.
 Once filtered, use the `setBookings` function to update the results rendered in `<SearchResults />`.
 Verify that when you enter an existing first name or surname and submit the form, the results are filtered accordingly in the customers table.

-20. Now instead of getting the existing bookings from the file `data/fakeBookings.json`, we will get the bookings from a remote API.
-In the `<Bookings />` component, use the React function `useEffect` to `console.log()` some text only when the page first renders on the screen.
-Verify that when you refresh the page, the text appears once in the console.
-Then, in the `useEffect` function, use the `fetch()` function to get data from `https://cyf-react.glitch.me`.
-Hints:

-- Replace `FakeBookings` in the bookings state and initialise it with `[]` (because we haven't fetched any results yet!)
-- After calling the `fetch()` function, use `.then()` to handle the response.
-Try looking at your Pokemon app that you worked on in class for an example
-- When the response comes back, use `setBookings` to update the results

-Verify the customers data are still displayed correctly in the table.

-21. Now show a _loading state_ in `<Bookings />` while the data from the server is being fetched.
+20. Now show a _loading state_ in `<Bookings />` while the data from the server is being fetched.
 To test this, try loading data from `https://cyf-react.glitch.me/delayed`, which has a 5 second delay before returning the data.
 You will need to use another state to record when your application is loading data (this can be a boolean) and display a loading message whenever the application is loading data.
 Hint: try looking at your Pokemon app that you worked on in class for an example.

-22. Finally, display an error message in `<Bookings />` if there is an HTTP error when fetching data from the server.
+21. Finally, display an error message in `<Bookings />` if there is an HTTP error when fetching data from the server.
 To test this, try loading data from `https://cyf-react.glitch.me/error`, which will return a 500 HTTP error.
 Hint: Try looking at your Pokemon app that you worked on in class for an example.

 ### Stretch Goals